CRasico/.dotfiles/.config/nvim/README.md

 #### Mason

 - mason: a package manager for all things LSP, debugging and formatting

+#### Formatting

+- null_ls to support builtins for auto formatting various files
+- plenary a precursor to using null_ls
+- mason_null_ls to help install and configure handlers for formatters supported by Mason

 ### TODO's

-- [X] Add Colorscheme - Catppuccin
+- [x] Add Colorscheme - Catppuccin
-- [X] Add LSP Management - Mason
+- [x] Add LSP Management - Mason
 - [ ] Debugger - NVIM DAP and NVIM DAP UI
-- [ ] File Explorer - Nvim Tree
+- [x] File Explorer - Nvim Tree
 - [ ] Telescope
-- [ ] Which Key (to make it easy to main
+- [x] Which Key (to make it easy to main
 - [ ] FZF Fuzzy Finder
+- [x] Autocompletion Engine
-- [ ] Autocompletion Engine
+- [ ] File Formatter